AusClimateService/bias-correction-data-release/README.md

 The following bias corrected data is currently available for two bias correction methods:
 Quantile Matching for Extremes (QME) and Multivariate Recursive Nesting Bias Correction (MRNBC).
+All relevant BoM, CSIRO, Queensland Future Climate Science Program and NARCliM2.0 data were processed.

 Phase 1: